Itō Sukemaro

-Viscount Itō Sukemaro (伊東 祐麿) was a vice admiral of the Imperial Japanese Navy, member of the Genrōin and House of Peers, and tea master.
+Viscount Itō Sukemaro (伊東 祐麿, Sukemaro Itō) was a vice admiral of the Imperial Japanese Navy, member of the Genrōin and House of Peers, and tea master.

 Biography

 He was born on September 19, 1832, as the second son of Yusuke Itō, a samurai of the Satsuma domain.
 After serving as a captain of the Satsuma domain's artillery, he became the second-in-command of the in 1868, and then the captain of the Inuikō Maru.